CaioCeretta/udemy-chad-spring-boot/04-rest-crud-apis/section4-comments.md

           .
 We will hear folks use these terms interchangeably, so at a very high level, they're generally= all the same thing.

+  ● What is the difference between REST and RESTful applications?

+    ○ REST  is an architectural style that define a set of principles for Distributed Systems

+      ■ Example of REST principles

+        □ Communication without states (stateless)
+        □ Resource identification by URI.
+        □ Standardized HTTP operations (GET, POST, PUT, DELETE...)
+        □ Cache when possible

+        □ REST is the theory

+    ○ RESTful

+      ■ Adjective to tell if a system follows all the REST principles.
+      ■ An API can be called as REST, but only be "REST-like", meaning it won't follow everything.
+      ■ Example:
+        □ An API which uses GET /getAllProducts instead of GET /products is not 100% RESTful, because it is mixing the URL with a verb.
+        □ Other API that keeps the user session in the server (stateful) is also not completely RESTful.

+        □ Therefore, the restful is the practice of correctly keeping all the principles

+  ● What are Distributed systems?

+    ○ A distributed system is a collection of independent computers that appear to the users as a single coherent system.
+    These computers (often called nodes) communicate with each other over a network and coordinate their actions by passing messages.

+    ○ The main characteristics of distributed systems are:
+      ■ Resource sharing - Hardware, software, or data resources are shared across different nodes.
+      ■ Transparency - The system hides complexity so users interact with it as if it were a single system (e.g. location transparency, replication transparency)
+      ■ Scalability - The system can grow by adding more machines without significant reconfiguration ■ Fault tolerance - Even if one or more nodes fail, the system continues to operate, often by replicating data or services
+      ■ Concurrency - Multiple processes can run simultaneously on different machines

+    ○ Examples include cloud platforms like AWS, Azure, peer-to-peer networks, distributed databases, and large-scale web applications

+    ○ In short: It is a network of computers working together to achieve a common goal, giving the illusion of being a single system.

+    ○ But what are it's connection with REST?

+      ■ While Distributed Systems is about how multiple computers work together, REST, on te other hand, is an architectural style for communication between systems.
+It defines principles on how components in a distributed system (usually client and server) should interact over a network, most often using HTTP.
+The connection is

+        □ A distributed system needs a way for its parent to talk to reach other -> REST provides a standardized way to do this

+        □ REST uses stateless communication: each request from a client to a server contains all the necessary information, which makes distributed systems simpler to scale and more fault;tolerant

+        □ In many modern distributed systems (like microservices, cloud platforms or APISs), RESTful APIs are the communication layer that allows different services (running on different machines) to work together as a single system

+      ■ In short:

+        □ Distributed Systems = the big picture (many computer working as one).
+        □ REST = the communication style often used to make that possible.

+  ## Lesson 3 - JSON Basics

+    ● What is JSON?

+      ○ JavaScript Object Notation
+      ○ Lightweight data format for storing and exchanging data... plain text ○ Language independent... not just for JavaScript, which means it can be used with any programming language: Java, C#, Python, etc. This is possible because it is basically plain text

+    ● Simple JSON Example

+      ○ {
+        "id": 14,
+        "firstName": "Caio"
+        "lastName": "Ceretta"
+        "active": true
+      }

+        ■ The object members are name / value pairs
+          □ Delimited by columns
+          □ "Name" is always in double-quotes

+      ○ JSON Values

+        ■ Numbers no quotes
+        ■ String: Always in double quotes
+        ■ Boolean: true or false with no quotes
+        ■ Nested JSON object

+          □ {
+            ...
+              "address": {
+                "street": "100 Main St",
+                "city": "Philadelphia",
+                "state": "Pennsylvania",
+                "zip": "19103",
+                "country": "USA"
+              }
+            ...
+            }

+        ■ Array

+                    □ {
+            ...
+              "languages": ["Java", "Next.js", "Javascript", "Node.js"]
+            ...
+            }

+        ■ null

+  ## Lesson 4 - Spring Boot REST HTTP Basica

+    ●